Note: Frequently Asked Questions About A.A. are available here.

 9. Where is your office located?

 We lease an office at 10220 SW Park Way, Portland, OR 97225 (located in Cedar Hills Shopping Center).
-We are currently open to the public on Saturdays from 12noon to 4pm temporarily closed during the COVID-19 (coronavirus) pandemic.
-You may also stop by during our business meeting.
+We are currently open by appointment only.
+Contact us if you would like to make an appointment to purchase literature or to pick up information about Alcoholics Anonymous.

 10. How can we get in touch with Westside Central Office?